 Eventually the Black Lantern Firestorm manifests itself, giving himself the moniker of "Deathstorm".
 He separated Ronnie, and Jason and begins talking to the Professor and then abducts him within his consciousness.
 It is obvious that he is a play at the extreme style of comic from the nineties by the way that he speaks.
 Ronnie, and Jason merge and seek revenge while Deathstorm abducts Alvin Rush within his head as well.

-Ronnie and Jason are looking through Martin Stein's records and Jason finds a file that states the matrix was damaged by Deathstorm and they only have 90 days left.
+After this, Ronnie and Jason are looking through Martin Stein's records and Jason finds a file that states the matrix was damaged by Deathstorm, and they only have 90 days left until the explode.

 Ronnie and Jason are Firestorm in the Flashpoint universe they seem to be incarnations of where Brightest Day left off.
 Shortly after separating for the night, after a patrol Jason is killed by Heat Wave, who wants to become part of the Firestorm matrix.
 Ronnie exclaims that it's impossible for him to become part of the Firestorm matrix by killing someone, and runs away after a battle commences.